Llimius/Web-Scraper/README.md

 Web Scraper using JSoup API complete with a GUI using Swing.
 Built Using Maven.

-Main file is misspelled as Scrapper but the code's functionality fits the spelling.
+Main file is misspelled as Scrapper.

 JSoup: https://jsoup.org/